Training in Winter

 Yes, I can use metaphors for headlines here on my blog because I don’t optimize it for Google anymore.

 We have winter here in Germany for a few months.
-In case you live Africa remember that it’s cold here.
+In case you live somewhere in the south like Florida remember that it’s often cold here.
+It’s significantly colder compared to summer.

 Most typical winters are pretty moderate though.
 It’s not colder than around -5° Celsius most of the time which is perfect for a winter.